gtwilliams/dyndns-updater/README.md

 Installation
 ------------

-The installation will require `/usr/bin/perl` and `/usr/bin/pod2man`.
-These are provided by the perl-interpreter and perl-podlators packages in Fedora.
+The installation will require `/usr/bin/make`, `/usr/bin/perl`, and `/usr/bin/pod2man`.
+These are provided by Fedora packages make, perl-interpreter, and perl-podlators respectively.
 Check your distribution for appropriate prerequisites.

 The service daemon wants a YAML file in `~/.config/secrets.yaml` to obtain necessary secrets and service URLs.
 You must provide these